Edwin Díaz: 2018: AL saves record

-Owning a 2.25 ERA, 36 saves, and 76 strikeouts in 48 innings, Díaz was named to the 2018 All-Star Game, his first All-Star appearance.
-Díaz became the holder of the Seattle Mariners club record for saves before the All-Star break, finishing with 36 saves before the break.
-The previous club record was 29 saves by Kazuhiro Sasaki in the 2001 season.
-In the All-Star Game, Díaz was the winning pitcher even though he also had a blown save in the process as the NL team tied the game in the 9th inning.
+Owning a 2.25 ERA, 36 saves, and 76 strikeouts in 48 innings, Díaz was named to the All-Star Game, his first All-Star appearance.
+He became the holder of the Seattle Mariners club record for saves before the All-Star break, finishing with 36 saves before the break.
+The previous club record was 29 saves by Kazuhiro Sasaki 2001.
+In the All-Star Game, Díaz was the winning pitcher even though he also had a blown save in the process as the National League (NL) team tied the game in the 9th inning.
 He ended up with two strikeouts and two earned runs including a home run in one inning pitched.
 Díaz received the AL Reliever of the Month Award for April, June, and July.
-On August 10, Díaz recorded his 44th save, thus breaking the record for most saves by a Puerto Rican MLB player.
-Roberto Hernández had 43 in 1999.
+On August 10, Díaz recorded his 44th save, breaking the record for most saves by a Puerto Rican player, previously set by Roberto Hernández with 43 in 1999.

 With a win on August 12 against the Houston Astros, the Mariners were 26–0 when Díaz was handed a one-run lead.
-In those games, Díaz had 24 saves, a 0.68 ERA, 26.1 IP, 13 H, 2 ER, 5 BB, and 49 strikeouts.
+In those games, Díaz had 24 saves, a 0.68 ERA, 13 hits allowed, 2 earned runs, 5 walks, and 49 strikeouts in 26 1/3 innings.
 Also, with the save on August 12 (his 46th of the season), Díaz became the first pitcher to record four saves in a single series since 2004 as Seattle completed a four-game sweep of the Astros.

 "I got a welcomed call from our closer.
 He said, 'If we got the lead, I'm in the game.'
 Sometimes you've got to do that.
 That's kind of how Eddie's wired and how this team is wired."